GoncaloBorges/cdk_simple_cloudfront_canary_probe/README.md

 ### Requirements

-* Create a custom response policy with Server-Timing header enabled
+* Create a custom response policy with Server-Timing header enabled with a 100% sampling rate.

 * Attach the custom response policy with Server-Timing header enabled to a specific behaviour of your CloudFront Distribution.